marlonlom/oracle-util-millis/README.md

 # Oracle utility for milliseconds usage (UTL_MILLIS)

-Oracle utility package for getting milliseconds from dates and timestamps.
+Oracle utility package for getting unix timestamp in milliseconds from dates and timestamps.

 ## Usages